 Someone once said that childhood is the university of life.
 If that is the case, then parenthood is the costly tuition.
-Any parent knows that parenting can be one of the most challenging yet rewarding experiences in all of life.
-But with all the things that parents need to do to “get it right”, how in the world can a parent ever do enough or give their child full instruction to be prepared for this unpredictable thing called life?
+Any parent knows parenting can be one of the most challenging yet rewarding experiences.
+But with all the things parents need to do to “get it right,” how in the world can a parent ever do enough or give a child full instruction to be prepared for this unpredictable thing called life?

-One of the simplest ways I’ve learned to make your parenting job easier is to teach life lessons to your children through the everyday circumstances all around them.
-Rather than parents feeling overwhelmed by all the things they want to teach their children in the fleeting parenting years, it’s often easier than many parents think.
-Whether it’s an event, a tragedy, or just a movie, life is full of teachable moments if we’ll look for them – timely opportunities to use as stepping stones into important conversations about life-lessons.
-Here are a few important ones to consider the next time they happen.
+A simple way to make your job easier is by teaching life lessons to your children in everyday circumstances.
+Rather than feeling overwhelmed by all the things to teach children in the fleeting parenting years, it’s easier than we think.
+Whether it’s an event, a tragedy, or just a movie, life is full of teachable moments.
+There are timely opportunities to use as stepping stones into teaching life lessons.
+Here are 6 important ones to consider the next time they happen.

-Nothing speaks to the value of each and every person like coming face to face with the realities of life and death.
-Even for children, if dealt with wisely, death and loss can be a positive learning experience that sets them up for a lifetime of successfully dealing with grief.
+The realities of life and death give us a chance to discuss the value of each person.
+Even for children, death and loss can be a positive learning experience if dealt with wisely.
+It will set them up for a lifetime of successfully dealing with grief.

-Because marriage is a sacred union meant to be a life-long commitment, a wedding is a beautiful way to remind kids of the importance of not only the institution of marriage but many other life lessons.
-So many important lessons could be discussed from a wedding including the value of choices, love, commitment, purity, promises, etc. In addition, it’s a great way to discuss what it takes to make a marriage last for life and the reasons why some marriages don’t.
+Marriage is a sacred union meant to be a lifelong commitment.
+A wedding is a beautiful way to remind kids of the importance of the institution of marriage and to teach many other life lessons.
+So many important lessons could be discussed from a wedding including the value of choices, love, commitment, purity, promises… In addition, it’s a great way to discuss what it takes to make a marriage last for life and the reasons why some marriages don’t.

 Few things are harder in life than what a kid experiences at school, but school is a training ground for life success.
 Whether your child struggles with friendship, an authority figure, the difficulty of their work, or something else, what happens at school provides us as parents with an innumerable amount of teachable opportunities to develop character in our children.

-Teach your children that failure is a part of life, but failure is never final unless you choose for it to be.
-Some of the greatest life lessons your child will ever learn are from their mistakes, some of which you need to allow them to make.
+Teach your children that failure is a part of life.
+But failure is never final unless you choose for it to be.
+Some of the greatest lessons your child will learn will be from their mistakes.

-My boys love Spider-Man; and we recently went and watched the movie, Spider-Man: Into the Spider-Verse.
-Not only was it a fun time together, but we were able to have some good discussion about the movie after it was over.
-Movies make for great discussions starters and are an easy way to help your children identify both good and evil, as well as people’s motives and struggles.
+My boys love Spider-Man.
+Several years ago we saw, Spider-Man: Into the Spider-Verse.
+We were able to have a good discussion about the movie after it was over.
+Movies and TV shows are great for teaching life lessons.
+It’s easy to use them to help your children identify both good and evil as well as people’s motives and struggles.
 Just start by asking questions.
-There are always tons of practical and moral life lessons to be learned from most movies.
+Most movies have practical and moral lessons to learn.

-Sound off: What other life events come to mind that you could use to teach life lessons?
+Sound off: What other life events come to mind that you could use for teaching life lessons?